Celebrate Life with Bistecca alla Fiorentina: A Tuscan Tradition

 A Few Jack Guy Tips

-• Room temperature is key: Let it rest out of the fridge for grilling minimum of 2 hours.
+Room temperature is key: Let it rest out of the fridge for grilling for a minimum of 2 hours.

-• Cook over wood or lump charcoal: Flames are part of the theatre, but if you only have a gas grill, give it a crack, can't hurt.t I have to do it sometimes, and no complainers.
+Cook over wood or lump charcoal: Flames are part of the theatre.
+If you only have a gas grill, give it a crack; it can't hurt.
+I have to do it sometimes, and no complainers.

 The Art of Sharing

-Bistecca alla Fiorentina isn’t just about feeding people, it’s about bringing them together.
+Bistecca alla Fiorentina isn’t just about feeding people; it’s about bringing them together.
 Like the Florentines of old, you gather around the fire, you wait, you talk, you laugh.
-The steak becomes the centrepiece, but the real flavour lies in the connection it creates.
+The steak becomes the centerpiece, but the real flavour lies in the connection it creates.

 This steak has become a staple on my sharing menu over the last 4 years.
 Make it yours.